valfulton/Atlantic-ADSHADE-Peace/README.md

 Phala Cloud is a TEE as a service provider to deploy multiple docker images inside a trusted execution environment.
 This environment exposes their dStack SDK to access the remote attestation of the TEE, derive entropy from a decentralized Key Management Service (KMS). dStack also provides the docker image codehash of the code running in the TEE.

-Based Agents gather the following data from the TEE Deployment on Phala Cloud:
+Shade Agents gather the following data from the TEE Deployment on Phala Cloud:

 1. Remote attestation quote
 1. Unique key derived from entropy and the TEE's KMS